 - The test administrator should count down “3 – 2 – 1 – GO!”.

 - On the “GO” signal, the administrator must lower the test weight basket and the participant should begin to accelerate maximally and try to maintain maximal speed throughout the entire 30-second test.
 Note: Test administrators must provide verbal encouragement throughout the test.

 Ending the test

-- The test administrator should countdown the final 3 seconds of the test “3 – 2 – 1 – STOP”.
+- The test administrator should countdown the final three seconds of the test “3 – 2 – 1 – STOP”.
 Once the test is over, some subjects may react to the previous exertion.
 To reduce any problems, the subjects must stay on the ergometer, cycling at 60-80 RPM without any resistance, for at least 2-3 minutes.
 If the subject feels ill or goes quiet or pale, they should get off the bike and lie down with their feet resting on a chair.
 Note: never leave the participant alone after the test.

 The following values are all commonly used during a Wingate Anaerobic Test: